L-Goncalves/dev-notes-and-projects/AWS/services.md

 ### AWS S3 (Bucket):

 AWS S3 is a service that saves objects such as archives, images,PDFs and more.
 It's highly scalable safe and low cost.

+### AWS SQS:

+AWS SQS (Amazon Simple Queue Service) is a fully managed message queueing service by Amazon Web Services.

+##### Use Case Example:
+Imagine you have a web app where users upload images.
+You don’t want to process images immediately on the main server because it’s slow.
+Instead:

+The server puts a message like “User123 uploaded image.png” into the SQS queue.

+A background worker (another server) reads that message from the queue and processes the image.

+After processing, the worker deletes the message from the queue.

+##### Why use SQS?
+Decoupling: Separates components so they don't need to talk to each other directly.

+Scalability: Lets you handle spikes in traffic without crashing.

+Reliability: Messages stay in the queue until processed (or timeout).

+Retries: Automatically tries again if processing fails.